- Home

 Over your career, you’ve likely demonstrated many strengths, making it tricky to narrow them down to some of your best.

 However, it’s a good idea to focus only on ones that align closely with the role in question.
-If you’re struggling to think of some, employers often list skills and strengths they’re looking for in job descriptions, so this is a great place to start.
+If you’re struggling to think of any, employers often list skills and strengths they’re looking for in job descriptions, so this is a great place to start.
 Sometimes, they’ll be under headings like ‘preferred skills’, but other times, they’ll be included in the bulk of the description.

 3. Be honest